 Juara Beach, on Tioman Island’s east coast, is worth adding to your things to do on Tioman Island list just for its great beach and beautiful sunrises.
 It’s definitely one of the top beaches on the island.

-It’s also great to visit if you’re looking for more active Pulau Tioman things to do, as it also has the best surfing on the island and is becoming increasingly popular as a surfing destination.
+It’s also great to visit if you’re looking for more active Pulau Tioman things to do as it also has the best surfing on the island.
+It’s becoming increasingly popular as a surfing destination.
 The downside is that this is only a great surfing spot during the monsoon from Novermber to February when you will also have to deal with a lot of rain.

 It’s possible to hire a surfboard but it’s expensive so bring your own if you can.

 Go Jungle Trekking From Tekek Village to Juara

 One of the main Pulau Tioman activities is jungle trekking – as there are many places you can trek to on Tioman Island and it’s a great way to get away from it all.
-It’s also the most inexpensive way to get around, and one of the best activities in Tioman Island if you feel the need to get some exercise or just get a change of scenery!
+It’s also the most inexpensive way to get around, and one of the best activities in Tioman Island if you feel the need to get some exercise or just want a change of scenery!

-There’s plenty of wildlife and it’s easy to do it yourself – although note that paths can be steep and its hot and humid so take plenty of water, go in daylight, take your time and leave behind any big packs if you can.
+There’s plenty of wildlife and it’s easy to do it yourself – although note that paths can be steep and its hot and humid so take plenty of water.
+Also, go in daylight, take your time and leave behind any big packs if you can.
 Closed shoes are also recommended with 25 species of snake on the island!